Test in production without watermarks.

 Site Enterprise Subscription:

-This authorizes up to 10 developers to create an unlimited number of applications that can be deployed at up to 10 geographic locations.
-It does not allow the distribution of your custom applications to public-facing websites, or SaaS/PaaS/IaaS projects.
+This authorizes up to 10 developers to create unlimited applications, which can be deployed at up to 10 geographic locations.
+It does not allow the distribution of custom applications to public-facing websites, or SaaS/PaaS/IaaS projects.

 Pricing: Starts from $5301 per year.